LHenrique42/calculator-nasm/README.md

-# Calculator nasm
+# Calculator ASM
-Calculator made in ASM in Portuguese
+Calculator made in ASM (Portuguese)

 ### Install NASM if you don't have (Linux):